michanN/global-terrorism-eda/README.md

 The main findings of the code can be found at the post available [here]().

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-Thank you to START (Kaggle.com) for the data.
+Thank you to START and Kaggle.com for the data.
 You can find the Licensing for the data and other descriptive information at the link available [here](https://www.kaggle.com/START-UMD/gtd).
 </br>
 </br>A big shoutout to Mat Leonard for writing this [blog post](https://medium.com/udacity/creating-map-animations-with-python-97e24040f17b).
 This post made it possible for me to create the video showing attacks around the world.
 </br>